metaplex-foundation/mpl-candy-guard/README.md

 - `EndDate`: determines a date to end the mint
 - `Gatekeeper`: captcha integration
 - `MintLimit`: specified a limit on the number of mints per wallet
+- `NftBurn`: restricts the mint to holders of a specified collection, requiring a burn of the NFT
 - `NftGate`: restricts the mint to holders of a specified collection
 - `NftPayment`: set the price of the mint as an NFT of a specified collection
 - `RedeemedAmount`: determines the end of the mint based on a total amount minted
 - `SolPayment`: set the price of the mint in SOL
 - `StartDate`: determines the start date of the mint
 - `ThirdPartySigner`: requires an additional signer on the transaction
+- `TokenBurn`: restricts the mint to holders of a specified spl-token, requiring a burn of the tokens
 - `TokenGate`: restricts the mint to holders of a specified spl-token
 - `TokenPayment`: set the price of the mint in spl-token amount